- Role-based, attribute-based, & just-in-time access to infrastructure

 Building a workflow to support providing just-in-time access is essential to adopt ZSP.
 Maintaining a robust, modern workflow with your IT support team ensures that users get access when they need it and that there is a comprehensive log of each time users request permissions.
 Those logs make auditing and compliance reporting substantially faster and easier.

 In these workflows, admins don’t need to personally grant or deny every request.
 Designing granular attribute-based or role-based access controls streamlines access provisioning by instantly granting a user’s request if they meet the required policy criteria.
 Admins should focus on strengthening these access controls regularly to reduce manual provisioning and fine-tune who needs access to which resources.

 With strong access controls, organizations can eliminate static credentials for individual users and replace them with standing shared accounts.
 Companies can rotate credentials for these accounts and manage them in a vault to limit the risk of exposed user credentials.

 How StrongDM Simplifies Zero Standing Privileges Implementation

 StrongDM is a modern PAM solution that helps companies give their users secure, streamlined access to the resources they need.
-Our comprehensive People-First Access Platform gives teams like yours complete control over who accesses which resources across your entire IT infrastructure—all from one easy-to-use dashboard.
+Our comprehensive Dynamic Access Management (DAM) platform gives teams like yours complete control over who accesses which resources across your entire IT infrastructure—all from one easy-to-use dashboard.